-Due to my husband not getting a visa to travel to USA, I had to travel to WTC on my own.
-The thought of traveling to another country on my own was terrifying plus not knowing what to expect from the treatment were keeping me up all night in the approaching days of traveling.
+Due to my husband not getting a visa to travel to the USA, I had to travel to WTC on my own.
+The thought of traveling to another country on my own was terrifying plus not knowing what to expect from the treatment was keeping me up all night in the approaching days of traveling.
 To top things off further as friends and family started to find out I was traveling to America (on my own!) they all started giving me their negative experiences and bad experiences their of friends.
-No one knew my actual reason for flying to USA on my own apart from my husband.
+No one knew my actual reason for flying to the USA on my own apart from my husband.
 There came a point in my final week before traveling that I was thinking of canceling the whole trip – but there was a small voice inside me that kept me from doing that.

 The following are my thoughts and actual experiences:

 I had been told by a close family friend that she had been returned to the UK as soon as she arrived at JFK airport because they didn’t think she was actually visiting anyone there.
 Then another told me that they had been stopped at the airport for many hours (this time a non-Muslim friend).
 One friend told me about her experience at JFK airport and how she found that the staff was all horrible and no one really helps.